Moving to production

 Configure monitoring

-Prepare to observe production performance and availability by configuring monitoring with Prometheus or OpenMetrics on your production indexes.
+Prepare to monitor the production performance and availability of your indexes.

 Plan for scaling